kevbaker/pouchdb_todo_example/README.md

 ## Dependencies

-All dependencies for this example are loaded through a CDN.
+All javascript and css dependencies for this example are loaded through a CDN.

 For remote replication to work properly with this example you will need to install a local copy of [PouchDB](http://couchdb.apache.org) and configure security as described